Rudy Lai

 2 updates

-CTO Adam Smith emphasized exploring generative AI to improve operations.
-FedEx launched improved machine learning models to sharpen estimated delivery times.
+FedEx CTO Adam Smith highlighted exploration of generative AI to improve operations; launched machine learning models delivering more accurate estimated delivery times to customers.

 2023 Q3